DFrye333/BD3GE/README.md

 * Convert static libs to dynamic where as appropriate.
 * Replace std::map usages with a custom hash table?
 * Start thinking about DOD...
+* Add an orthogonal camera mode.
+* Create a wrapper for the brushes.

 **Linux Installation Dependencies:**